Fiji vs Rarotonga vs Samoa: Discover the Best Island to Pick for Your Holiday 2023

 Fiji is the most touristy of the three islands, which means it gets very busy!
 If you can, try and avoid the Australia and New Zealand school holidays when planning your trip to Fiji.

 Prices for hotels and flights will usually be a bit cheaper outside of the holidays as well.
-Fiji is quite commercialised, especially the main island where you’ll fly into.
+If you keep an eye out on the Flight Centre website or House of Travel you can score some good package deals at the right time of year.
+Fiji is quite commercialised, especially the largest island of Vita Levu.

 Due to these islands being more remote, it becomes a bit more expensive to travel to them and of course, it takes a bit more travel time so do keep that in mind while planning your escape.